otohan/M3U_Creator/README.md

 1. Insert the executable "M3UCreator" into the desired folder containing the list of files.

-2. Launch the executable, this will autmatically create an ouput M3U file.
+2. Launch the executable, this will automatically create an ouput M3U file.

 ## Notes